service-oriented architecture (SOA)

 For decades, software development required the use of modular functional elements that perform a specific job in multiple places within an application.
 As application integration and component-sharing operations became linked to pools of hosting resources and distributed databases, enterprises needed a way to adapt their procedure-based development model to the use of remote, distributed components.

-- discovery, connection with, and message formats for, the services themselves.
+- Discovery, connection with and message formats for the services themselves.

 SOA is independent of vendors and technologies.
-This means a wide variety of products can be used to implement the architecture.
-The decision of what to use depends on the end goal of the system.
+This means a variety of products can be used to implement the architecture.
+The decision of what to use depends on the goal of the system.

-Common applications of SOA include:
+Common applications of SOA include the following:

 - Museums use SOA to create virtualized storage systems for their information and content.

-Benefits of Service-Oriented Architecture
+Benefits of service-oriented architecture

 - High availability.
 SOA facilities are available to anyone upon request.

-Other disadvantages of SOA include:
+Other disadvantages of SOA include the following: